František Peřina

-Wing Commander General František Peřina (8 April 1911, Morkůvky – 6 May 2006, Prague) was a Czech fighter pilot, an ace during World War II with the French Armée de l'Air, who also served twice with Britain's Royal Air Force.
+Wing Commander General František Peřina (8 April 1911 – 6 May 2006) was a Czech fighter pilot, an ace during World War II with the French Armée de l'Air, who also served twice with Britain's Royal Air Force.

 Biography

-Born into a farming family in South Moravian Region, Peřina had not visited the city of Brno until he was 14.
-He undertook a full elementary school education, before serving an apprenticeship as a machinist.
+František Peřina was born on 8 April 1911 in Morkůvky, Moravia, Austria-Hungary.
+He was born into a farming family.
+He undertook a full primary school education, before serving an apprenticeship as a machinist.
 Six months after qualifying he joined the Czechoslovak Air Force.

 Czechoslovak Air Force

 Reporting to Prostějov airfield on 1 October 1929 after undertaking army officer training, he trained to fly the Letov Š-10 (nicknamed "Sardinka" /sardine/ by pilots), the Letov Š-14 and the Letov Š-18 "Komár" (mosquito).
 Graduating in 1931 he spent two years as a first class airman before promotion to Sergeant.
 In 1932 he attended fighter school in Cheb, training for four months in air-to-air and air-to-ground gunnery and aerobatics on various biplane and single wing fighters.
 He returned to his unit and was then attached to the 34th fighter squadron at Olomouc on Letov Š-20 biplanes.

-In 1937 Peřina represented the Czechoslovak air force at the International Air Show in Zürich, Switzerland in an Avia B-534.
+In 1937, Peřina represented the Czechoslovak air force at the International Air Show in Zurich, Switzerland in an Avia B-534.
 There he met the German contingent headed by World War I ace Ernst Udet, the then chief of the Luftwaffe's office of supply and procurement, and Erhard Milch, second-in-command of the Luftwaffe.
 The German team were equipped with the Heinkel He 51 and the new Messerschmitt Bf 109.
 Peřina took third place in both aerobatics and in the climb-and-dive competition, and fourth in the cross-country flight: behind the German pilots.

 The 34th fighter squadron was then transferred, and Peřina transferred to the 36th Fighter Squadron when it was rotated to the airfield with reconnaissance pilot Josef František, staying with them through the 1938 German occupation of Czechoslovakia.
 He was then posted to military school to serve as rotmistr (warrant officer), and in the aftermath of the Sudeten Crisis the Czechoslovak air force began to form new squadrons and he joined the 52nd Fighter Squadron.

 After a border war with Hungary, he married Anna Klimešová on 24 June 1939 and left for Poland without his wife on 26 June (she was delayed through paperwork), with the intention of joining the French Foreign Legion in North Africa.